Difference Between Redux vs Flux

 Some key differences are explained below between Redux vs Flux

 - Code reloading from stores without clearing the state.
 In Flux, there are two things that the store contains.
 These are “state change logic” and the “current state itself”.
-So if this two Flux vs Redux things is there on the same object there will be a problem while hot reloading aka hot module reloading.
+So if these two Flux vs Redux things is there on the same object there will be a problem while hot reloading aka hot module reloading.
 (Note – Hot reloading means: After one develops an app using modules then the hot part of reloading can replace your module without changing the state of the application.
 This is good to have featured as the app never reloads it just exchange right JS on save).
-Back to code reloading, on storing the object one can lose the state that store is holding.
-Solution to this is there in REDUX where these two functions have been separated.
+Back to code reloading, on storing the object one can lose the state that the store is holding.
+The solution to this is there in REDUX where these two functions have been separated.
 Here one object holds the state and the other contains all the state change logic.

 - A state is being re-written with every action –To several actions being performed at the time of debugging, the state is changed and this new state must be added to previous state objects.
 In FLUX what happens and how REDUX solves this kindly refer to the below diagram.

 - Data applicability on a received action – in Flux, the logic of performing what to do on the data based on a received action is already written in the store( store is a kind of player in every Flux applications).
 The architecture of Flux applications also gives the flexibility to choose what and how many parts of the data is exposed publicly.
 In Redux, this logic remains in the reducer function which is called for every action.
 Here a store can’t be defined without a dedicated reducer function (reducer in Redux is a kind of simple function that returns a new state based on the previous state and action received).